mccjpt/EDGY/README.md

 An implementation of EDGY as enterprise design langauge for MetaEdit+ (www.metacase.com/download).
-MetaEdit+ enables collaborative modeling, model checking, publishing and most importantly modification and integration of the EDGY with other languages and generators.
+MetaEdit+ enables collaborative real-time modeling, model checking, publishing and most importantly modification and integration of the EDGY with other languages and generators.

 - .mec file includes the metamodel and example models following EDGY
   - includes support for all facets